yc4ny/Mining-Real-World-Graphs/README.md

 ### Options

-Creating a clustering is handled by the `src/label_propagation.py` script which provides the following command line arguments.
+Clustering the input graph is done by the `label_propagation/label_propagation.py` script which provides the following command line arguments.

 #### Model options